-I am a 2008 graduate of the Extension School’s ALM/Liberal Arts program, with a concentration in history.
+I am a 2008 graduate of the Harvard Extension School’s ALM/Liberal Arts program, with a concentration in history.
 Much of my coursework related to Chinese history, and for my thesis I carried out an extensive computer content analysis of Xinhua (新華社), China’s official news agency, to gauge Beijing’s foreign policy priorities in Southeast Asia during the Deng Xiaoping era.
+This was a part-time program that I completed while helping raise two young children and working full-time as a journalist.

 While attending Harvard, I also wrote a blog about Harvard Extension called Harvard Extended.
 As the first unofficial online resource dedicated to the Extension School, it became quite influential, and still attracts a lot of traffic.
 There have been more than